ICTU/quality-time/docs/src/usage.md

 ## Configuring permissions

-*Quality-time* implements a simple permissions system.
+*Quality-time* implements a limited permissions system.
 Anybody (authenticated and not authenticated) can always view all the information in *Quality-time*.
 By default, anybody who is logged in can edit reports, subjects, metrics, sources and measured entities.
 However, this access can be restricted to certain users.
 On the homepage, expand the reports overview title to see two input fields to grant users report editing rights or entity editing rights.

 ### Report edit permission